Williamsburg man found floating in waters of Florida Everglades days after being reported missing

 The search for Miele began on January 29, the day he was due to return after embarking a week earlier.

 It’s still unclear when exactly Miele lost his kayak, and how long he was submerged in the water.
-Authorities have yet to release additional details in the case.
+Authorities have yet to release additional details in the case, but one rescuer told the Miami Herald that Miele might have had hypothermia.

 Stay with WAVY.com for updates on this story.